theroutercompany/sydradb/docs/docs/reference/configuration.md

 Notes:

 - Namespace is derived as the substring before the first `.` in the series name (e.g. `weather.room1` → `weather`).
+- There is no built-in “default namespace” — `retention.default` only applies to series whose namespace is literally `default` (e.g. `default.cpu`).
-- The current engine retention pass operates on `retention_days`; namespace overrides may require additional wiring depending on runtime implementation.
+- The config parser loads namespace overrides, but the current engine retention pass operates on `retention_days`; namespace overrides may require additional wiring depending on runtime implementation.